-The Accounts and Audit Regulations 2015 require that, from April 1 2015, the Council must ensure that it has a sound system of internal control that meets the relevant standards.
+The Accounts and Audit Regulations 2015 require that, from 1 April 2015, the Council must ensure that it has a sound system of internal control that meets the relevant standards.
+Internal Audit is part of the Policy and Resources Committee Service Plan 2018-21.